 - 2. resolve their problem (from a client’s client, revenue, work situation, employee, profit, service perspective).

 If it is relevant, book the next meeting: Before you ask for a next meeting you need to explain what that means.
-The client will likely not book a next meeting if they do not know why and what’s in it for them.
+The client will likely not book the next meeting if they do not know why and what’s in it for them.

-Therefore, describe what a next step is “If you find this interesting, our next step is this…” Preferably write all activities you need to walk through with the client to get a contract, that makes it clear for them).
+Therefore, describe what the next step is “If you find this interesting, our next step is this…” Preferably write all activities you need to walk through with the client to get a contract, that makes it clear for them).

-Once that is done, bring your smart phone calendar to the table and ask when you can have the next meeting and who should receive an invitation.
+Once that is done, bring your smartphone calendar to the table and ask when you can have the next meeting and who should receive an invitation.

 CEO & Founder Salesbox